open-metadata/OpenMetadata/openmetadata-docs/content/deployment/kubernetes/gke-troubleshooting.md

 Please validate:
 - all the prerequisites mentioned in this [section](/deployment/kubernetes/gke)
 - the configuration of `dags_pv_pvc.yml` file
-- `storageClassName` filed in YAML file
+- `storageClassName` field in YAML file